wsowens/website/README.md

 # website
-Personal website that I maintain here: https://cise.ufl.edu/~wowens
+Personal website that I maintain here: https://ovvens.com

-I don't pretend to know how to do web dev. 😉
+I don't pretend to be a web dev. 😉